audreysiqiliu/three-factors-of-behavior/README.md

 5. **Subset Data for Day 1 and Day 2**:
    - The dataset is split into Day 1 and Day 2 subsets for individual metrics calculations.

-6. **Calculate Performance Metrics for Day 2 Target-Present Trials**:
+6. **Calculate Individual Performance Metrics using Day 2 Target-Present Trials**:
-   - Metrics such as average target-present accuracy, average hit RT, and log-transformed RT are calculated for Day 2 target-present trials.
+   - Metrics such as average target-present accuracy and hit RT.

-7. **Calculate Target-Specific Performance Metrics**:
+7. **Calculate Target-Specific Day 2 Performance Metrics**:
-   - Target-specific metrics (e.g., hit rate, average RT, and log-transformed RT) are calculated and pivoted for each target (Illegal1Name).
+   - Target-specific metrics (e.g., hit rate, average RT) are calculated and pivoted for each target (Illegal1Name).

 8. **Merge Metrics with Day 1 Data**:
-   - The calculated metrics are merged back with the Day 1 data to produce a comprehensive dataset.
+   - The calculated metrics are merged back with the Day 1 data to produce a comprehensive dataset. `avg hit RT` is used as the primary individual difference measure.

 9. **Further Filters**:
    - **Remove Multiple Target Trials**: Trials with multiple targets are removed.